LaunchCodeEducation/lchs/src/chapters/databases-part2/introduction.rst

 Lorem ipsum...

-Outline idea for project, but encourage students to use whatever idea they want!
+Outline idea for project.

-The key is to create 2 linked tables and pull related entries from each one.
+The key is to create 2 tables and perform CRUD operations on each one via the context of a game app.

-Ideas:

-#.
-Blog posts, labeled by user.
-#.
-Playlist data (albums, artists)
-#.
-Other...
+Note that we will build a bare-bones Minesweeper game.
+Example of a *minimum viable product*.
+Consider it a prototype that can be broken if not handled gently.
+Beta testing comes later, and that will ID corrections to the code that need to be made.

+Video of finished project, which will include a description of how to play.